Table of Contents | Inhoudsopgave

 Our next piece of advice is to wake up early and stay up late!
 On our first night, we decided to take a drive to Old Faithful, the park’s most famous geyser that erupts pretty much every 90 minutes.
 There is even a Twitter account where rangers predict the next eruption: GeyserNPS.
 We didn’t have cell coverage in the park (no wifi available unless you are paying for it or staying in one of the resorts) but eruption predictions are posted in the visitors center as well.
 We arrived at Old Faithful just before sunset and there were less than 50 people there.
 We were lucky because we only had to wait for about ten minutes until the eruption came.
 With the sun setting and the sound of water blowing high up into the air, it was a truly stunning experience.
 When we were there again two days later and hundreds of people were sitting around the geyser, we realized we had been lucky to experience the blow with only a few people around earlier that week…

 One last bit of advice when planning a trip to Yellowstone is to be bear aware!
 When buying outdoor gear in Denver we asked the guys at the outdoor shop we went to if we really needed bear spray.
 After we told them we were going to Yellowstone, their answer was a definite yes.
 At first, we were kind of funny about it and kept on thinking it had been a waste of money because after all, $50 is a lot for something that you’re not even allowed to bring home and hopefully not going to use.
 Upon arrival at the campsite we were told a bear had been seen on the premises the night before and we were given very strict instructions on how to camp with bears.
 Of course we followed the guidelines of the campsite concerning food storage and while hiking in the backcountry, we were as careful as possible.
-However, we still had a close bear encounter, which you can read all about in one of our previous blogs.
+However, we still had a close bear encounter.
 When we saw a grizzly and another black bear on the road later that day and heard that two years earlier two male hikers were killed by bears, we realized bears are a serious threat and should never be underestimated.